Global Financial Leaders' Investment Summit: Cancellations

 Justine Nolan, a professor at the University of New South Wales, told Al Jazeera that "For example, an executive might attend but make a public statement about concerns or choose not to attend and associate their absence with concern about human rights and the rule of law in Hong Kong," though the banks had not indicated any public intent to get involved in the politics.
 Some financial executives also told Nikkei Asia that they decided to not attend the event, while others said they saw little chance of improving the appeal of a city that still imposed travel restrictions.

 Speakers

 On 27 October 2022, Reuters reported that Jane Fraser tested positive for COVID-19 and will not attend the event.
 The absence of Fraser would further reduce the ratio of female speakers at the event, which was 13% before Fraser pulled out.
 Instead, Citigroup will send Anand Selvakesari to the event.
 At the Summit, Selvakesari said that Hong Kong's status was "business as usual" and was similar "as being in New York."

 On 30 October 2022, Bloomberg reported that Blackstone president Jonathan Gray would no longer attend due to being COVID positive, and would instead send CFO Michael Chae to the Summit.

 CEO Valérie Baudson (Amundi), who was scheduled to speak on sustainable finance, cancelled her trip due to family reasons.

-CEO Timothy Armour (Capital Group), who was also scheduled to speak at the Summit, cancelled his trip due to health reasons.
+CEO Timothy Armour (Capital Group), who was also scheduled to speak at the Summit, cancelled his trip for health reasons.